 I used some of the purple FQs from the Blueberry Park bundle to bind the quilt:

-I decided to machine bind this one and did so with a zig-zag stitch in an aubergine thread:
+I decided to machine bind this one and did so with a zig-zag stitch (tutorial on this here) in an aubergine thread:

 I love how quick, easy and forgiving this method of binding is.
 And it’s so robust for a baby mat which will receive copious amounts of poo, spew and washings.